enkidevs/curriculum/javascript/core/intro-js/javascript-basics-part-1.md

 ### Identifier naming rules

-When naming any function, property or variable, the first character must be a letter, $ sign or underscore.
+When naming any function, property or variable, the first character cannot be a letter, the `$` sign or an underscore.

 After the first character, you are free to use numbers, letters, dollar signs or underscores.